brianshumate/vaultron/README.md

 ![Diagram of a Vaultron cluster with integrated storage flavor](https://github.com/brianshumate/vaultron/blob/master/share/vaultron-raft-flavor.png?raw=true)

-_Diagram of a Vaultron cluster with integrated storage flavor_
+_Diagram of a Vaultron cluster with integrated storage (Raft) flavor_

 ## What?